TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/02_lesson/lesson.md

 ###Accommodation/Differentiation

 As with the previous lesson, be prepared for some students to struggle with the new vocabulary and concepts being introduced.
-Reinforce the use of vocabulary such as **instantiate**, **object**, **attribute**,
+Reinforce the use of vocabulary such as **instantiate**, **object**, and **attribute** so that students are consistently exposed to how to use these terms.

 [Do Now]:do_now.md
 [Lab - Pet Class]:lab.md